Health Library

 Treatment

-Cardioversion treatment is used to get the heart back into a normal rhythm right away.
+Cardioversion treatment may be used to get the heart back into a normal rhythm right away.
 There are two options for treatment:

 These treatments may be done as emergency methods, or planned ahead of time.